2018–19 Northeastern Huskies women's basketball team

 The 2018–19 Northeastern Huskies women's basketball team represented the Northeastern University during the 2018–19 NCAA Division I women's basketball season.
-The Huskies, led by fifth year head coach Kelly Cole, played their home games at the Cabot Center and were members of the Colonial Athletic Association (CAA).
+The Huskies, led by fifth-year head coach Kelly Cole, played their home games at the Cabot Center and were members of the Colonial Athletic Association (CAA).
 They finished the season 20–12, 9–9 CAA play to finish in sixth place.
 They advanced to the semifinals of the CAA women's tournament, where they lost to Drexel.
-They received an at-large bid of the WNIT, where they lost to Butler in the first round.
+They received an at-large bid to the WNIT, where they lost to Butler in the first round.